-Findings: The project includes approximately 700 total long term bicycle parking spaces which exceed the code requirement by approximately 170 spaces.
+City Council Findings: The project includes approximately 531 total long term bicycle parking spaces.
 Accommodating the bicycle parking spaces within a 24" width module would consume considerably more floor area.
 Relying upon a staggered 18" wide vertical/wall hanging bike rack system is a far more efficient use of space and is identical to the parking system conventionally approved in the Central City.
 The proposed functional and space efficient system better meets design guidelines because it eases programmatic demand thereby allowing more active uses at the street - A8 Contribute to a Vibrant Streetscape, C9 Develop Flexible Sidewalk-Level Spaces.
 This criterion is met.